urbanslug/junctions/README.md

 MS[S_2,S_1]: 3 2
 Similarity measure is: 5
 ```

+In particular, the option `-c 0` denotes that no constraint is imposed to the
+matching statistics; the option `-s` denotes that a similarity measure will be
+computed from the matching statistics.

 ## Example 3: Breakpoint Matching Statistics
 Consider two ED strings x and y encoded in the corresponding files below: